 If I were to measure my original school German using a similar system, I'd probably arrive at a week of actual work after five years considering how little I really cared about my task.

 Solution: measure your progress in devoted hours, not years

 I'm not trying to tell you to quit your job and only think about the language whenever you aren't sleeping or eating.
 That's not realistic.

-Even I’m not 100% devoted to my language learning tasks myself.
-I write in this blog in English, and have had many full-time jobs that don’t contribute to my language abilities, as well as exercising, travelling, making videos, partying etc. that don’t contribute to my mission, since life or your varied interests require you to do these things.
+Even I'm not 100% devoted to my language learning tasks myself.
+I write in this blog in English, and have had many full-time jobs that don't contribute to my language abilities, as well as exercising, travelling, making videos etc. that don't contribute to my mission, since life or your varied interests require you to do these things.

 Despite this, I can tell you that successful language learners (not just me) are way more devoted than most people are to their language learning projects.
-The quality and devotion they put into their task is what makes the difference.
+The quality and devotion they put into their task are what makes the difference.
 They make sacrifices, accept making mistakes and embarrassment as an essential part of their journey, expose themselves to the language at every opportunity, and do whatever it takes to make progress quickly.

 When you look at these people, it's clear that the number of “hours” they put in, is way superior to the number of “years” other people do.
 This is nothing to do with having more time, it's using their time efficiently.